fronteers/website/src/en/activities/2026/meetup-april-2026.md

 key: meetup-abra-2026
 ---

-Fronteers is guest at [Abra](https://abra.nl) in Utrecht.
-There will be two presentations in Dutch, dinner prior and brinks after.
+[Abra](https://abra.nl) in Utrecht hosts Fronteers for two presentations on accessibility (in Dutch), dinner prior and drinks after.

 ## Programme